EN-IH-WDPT-JUN21/frontend-utils/README.md

 **How to install extensions in VScode**

-Simply type cmd + shift + x (on a Mac) or ctrl + shift + x (on a PC) to bring up the View: Extensions panel or Open the “Extensions” sidebar
+Simply type cmd + shift + x (on a Mac) or ctrl + shift + x (on a PC) to bring up the View: Extensions panel or Open the “Extensions” sidebar.
 Type and search any extension, select and install it.

 > Recommended extension to VS Code: - Angular Language Service - TS Lint (Microsoft version)